clpprs/clippers/README.md

 less goo

+# STATE

+What the fuck

 ## To Do:

 - [x] Disable links until all clips are unselected
 - [x] Add death.png and reisir.png to navbar
 - [x] Make \<Sidebar\> reusable, remove the content and make it render children
 - [ ] Update the page when tagging
+- [ ] Sort tags on clip page alphabetically
+- [ ] Make right click on an unselected clip select it when no clips are selected
+- [ ] Do not trigger contextmenu outside of grid
 - [x] Make browse grid size and wrap better with min-width and probably a max-width too
 - [x] Sidebar subtitle positioning when changing from exclude to include
 - [ ] Include tags, episode and index in download="" filename